Circular Economy

 adjust-to-change

-The project was from 2009-2021.
-There are more than 2,000 members who have applied for the project and 5,000 general members who have a total amount of recycled waste of more than 2,000 tons, representing a total purchase of recycled waste of more than 11 million baht, with a profit of 10% from sales.
+Currently, There are more than 2,500 members who have applied for the project and 5,000 general members who have a total amount of recycled waste of more than 2,900 tons, representing a total purchase of recycled waste of more than 16 million baht, with a profit of 10% from sales.
 Recycled waste will be deposited into the environmental conservation fund.
 Mahidol University

 Apply for membership and deposit-withdraw recycle waste bank